Code-Institute-Submissions/joachimnorden-Joko-likes_SepResub/TESTING.md

 ## Add Post Page

 Unsolved bugs!
 A lot of errors related to the form.
-Due to lack of time if remains unsolved.
+Due to lack of time it remains unsolved.

 # CSS